 It was this strong initial feedback that led us to release the Animal Flow for Fighters e-book in 2014.
-We’ve spent the last 12 months working on an updated and greatly expanded version, and we’re now just a few weeks away from releasing Animal Flow for Martial Arts and Combat Sports in both hard copy and digital formats.
+We’ve spent the last 12 months working on an updated and greatly expanded version, and we’ve now released our new multimedia product, Animal Flow for Martial Arts and Combat Sports.

 I’m excited to release this preview, which features an excerpt from the chapter ‘Animal Flow for Boxing’ by our UK Master Instructor, Rich Scrivener.

 Author of Animal Flow for Boxing, Master Instructor Richard Scrivener